 Following the completion of the rough framing for the walls and roof came the installation of the high performance, solid Douglas fir doors and windows.
 The doors and windows had arrived in April 2007 and had been waiting in storage due to construction delays.
-Prior to ordering the windows and doors, the team had and doors, the team hadFigure 77.
-Door & Window Sequence.
-[LEAFHouse Team]worked with the manufacturer on the shop drawings and detailing.
-The windows anddoors were custom designed and manufactured specific to the project.
+Prior to ordering the windows and doors, the team had worked with the had worked with theFigure 89: Door & Window Sequence.
+[LEAFHouse Team]manufacturer on the shop drawings and detailing.
+The windows and doors were customdesigned and manufactured specific to the project.

 The first step in the installation process was to wrap all the openings in a rubber membrane to prevent water infiltration and rot around the opening.
 Metal nailing flanges were then attached to the heads and jambs in order to fasten the windows to the house.
 Once in the designated opening, the windows were centered and checked for square.
 They were then leveled vertically and horizontally, and shimmed as was deemed appropriate, with the final attachment occurring at the nailing flange.
 Additionally, the doors were set in caulk to seal at the sills.
 Months later, after countless delays, the polycarbonate skylight from SuperSky arrived and was installed over the span of a week.
 Team members installed the skylight with the aid of a mentor from the factory.
 They assembled the prefabricated, specially design pieces in place and then sealed the opening.
-With the skylight in place, the envelope was now sealed and the team could finally install the siding and begin systems roughins.
+With the skylight in place, the envelope was now sealed and the team could finally install the siding and begin systems rough-ins.

-Figure 78.
-Door and Window Installation.
+Figure 90: Door and Window Installation.